abdellatif-belmady/abdellatif-belmady/web/Documentations/Libraries/numpy.md

 ???
 Output "Output"
     array([0., 0., 0., 0., 0.])

-!!!
-Info ""
 It's just as easy to create a 2D array (ie. a matrix) by providing a tuple with the desired number of rows and columns.
 For example, here's a 3x4 matrix:

 ```py
 np.zeros((3,4))